jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='tasks'>Assigning tasks</h2>

-Labels provide for filtering of information, as stated, providing a simplified tailored view of activities in terms of the key roles in organizing a conference.
-Chairs may wish to assign tasks to other chairs or to their team e.g. local organizing team.
+In addition to roles which enable filtering og information, a chair may wish to assign tasks to other chairs or to their team e.g. local organizing team.
+Only a 'member' can assign tasks.
+Tasks may be assigned to either member(s) or observor(s).

 ### To assign an activity(card):
 * Click on the card